jjfrackowiak/COVID-Mobility-Poland/README.md

 ## COVID-Mobility-Poland

-Project prepared for Data Driven Reasearch - part of Digital Economy Education path co-organised by Warsaw Faculty of Economics and Google.
+Project prepared for Data Driven Reasearch - part of Digital Economy Education path co-organised by Warsaw Faculty of Economics and Google.<br />
 Subject: Visualisation &amp; analysis of both global and region-specific trends in mobility during COVID-19 in Poland

 Repository contains 3 elements: utilised Python code, .pdf report with visualisations and dynamic cartogram marking changes in mobility in retail sector on regional level.